graphql-rules/graphql-rules/docs/rules/04-fields-input/input-custom-scalar.md

   // Each type needs it own unique name
   name: 'DateTime',
   // Good practice is to define your type decription, so it can be displayed in the documentation
-  description: 'A string which represents a HTTP URL',
+  description: 'A string which represents a date and time',

   // 2) --- DEFINE HOW TO RETURN TYPE TO THE CONSUMER ---
   // You need to implement 'serialize' function that would convert